Wilmington station (MBTA): Station layout and history

 The Boston and Lowell Railroad originally had no intermediate stations, but Wilmington petitioned for a stop as early as 1836.
 An early station building was constructed either for the Andover and Wilmington Railroad in 1835 or 1836, or for the B&L and B&M a decade later.
 It was replaced by a small wooden structure around 1887.
 Both structures are still extant; the earlier structure was moved east on Church Street in the 1890s and reused as a house.
 The newer structure remains next to the tracks; it was converted to a pizza restaurant by 1977.

 The platforms are staggered; the southbound platform is entirely to the north of the Route 62 overpass, while over half of the northbound platform is south of the bridge.
 A pedestrian crossing between the two platforms is located just north of the bridge; until a path from an adjacent apartment complex opened in 2015, this was the only access to the southbound platform.

 The station formerly had a single small side platform and no MBTA parking lot.
 In 1998, the MBTA began planning a $5.2 million renovation which included longer accessible platforms and a 227-space parking lot.
 The project was completed in 2003 at a total cost of $13 million.

 The Wildcat Branch, used by Amtrak Downeaster trains and some Haverhill Line express trains, connects with the Lowell Line at Wilmington station.
 The single-track branch splits from the northbound track just north of the platform.
-Southbound trains coming from the Wildcat Branch cannot reach the southbound platform; instead, they use the northbound platform.
-An interlocking south of the station allows these trains to switch onto the southbound track.
+Until December 2020, the small number of Haverhill Line trains using the Wildcat Branch made intermediate stops on the inner Lowell Line.
+Northbound trains using this routing stopped at Wilmington; southbound trains did not, as the southbound platform cannot be reached from the Wildcat Branch.
+This routing was resumed in April 2021, with the trains no longer making the intermediate stops.